In a high school classroom, an 含羞草传媒 education major student teaches a class.

 HIST-4220 meets with HIST 3220.
 The requirements of the courses are the same EXCEPT that a research paper is required for students in HIST-4220.

-Prerequisite(s): HIST 2170 Body, Mind, Spirit: The Understanding of the Self in Western Culture, HIST 2180 Science and Religion in Western Tradition, or instructor permission.
+Prerequisite(s): HIST 2170 Body, Mind, Spirit: The Understanding of the Self in Western Culture or HIST 2180 Science and Religion in Western Tradition, or prerequisite waiver by the instructor.

 HIST 4230 The Middle Ages (4 hours)